getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 On Windows, first install [gpg4win](https://www.gpg4win.org/).

-Now you can run the same `gpg` commands from the the _Verify SHA256SUMS file signature_ section above.
+Now you can run the same `gpg` commands from the the [_Verifyng the SHA256SUMS file signature_](/docs/user/quick-start/installation/index.md#verifying-the-sha256sums-file-signature) section above.

 #### Verifying the ISO checksum